shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 - Project Presentation / Case Study
 - Supporting screenshots

-Please refer to the **Documentation** folder for the detailed files.
+Please refer to the **Documentations** folder for the detailed files.

 ---